 - The Goods are as described on the Seller’s website at the time and date at which the Contract was created.

-- All prices for Goods and Services provided under these Terms are exclusive of Value-Added Tax (VAT), Packing, Carriage & Administration.
+- All prices quoted for Goods and Services under these Terms are exclusive of Value-Added Tax (VAT), Packing, Carriage & Administration.

-- Unless otherwise agreed, delivery will be in accordance with any INCOTERM quoted or agreed and the goods will be packed to the Seller’s normal specifications in non-returnable packing.
-Carriage will be arranged at the request and at the sole expense of the Purchaser.
+- The goods will be packed to the Seller’s normal specifications in non-returnable packaging.
+If required, Carriage will be arranged at the request and at the sole expense of the Purchaser.
 Packing, Carriage & Administration will be stated in the Sales Order Acknowledgement.

-- Any delivery estimates quoted by the Seller is an estimate only and will commence from the date of the Order Confirmation.
-Provided the Seller takes all reasonable steps to deliver the Goods at the time stated, the Seller shall not be liable to the Purchaser for failure to do so and time shall not be of the essence.
+- Provided the Seller takes all reasonable steps to deliver the Goods at the time stated, the Seller shall not be liable to the Purchaser for failure to do so and time shall not be of the essence.

 - The Seller, at its sole discretion, reserves the right to deliver Goods in more than one consignment and to invoice the Purchaser separately for each consignment.
 Each consignment shall constitute a separate Contract and any delay in delivery or defect in a consignment shall not entitle the Purchaser to cancel any other consignment.

 - Purchasers based outside the UK are responsible, at their own expense, for obtaining any import licence or other legal documentation required in the country for which the Goods are destined.
 The failure to obtain such a licence shall not be sufficient grounds for a claim of force majeure.
 The Seller is responsible for seeking any export licence from the UK that may be necessary unless the Purchaser’s office, from which the order is issued, is situated in the UK.

 - The Seller reserves the right to refuse to accept claims that are not received at the Seller’s offices within the times or under the conditions set out above.

 - The risk in the Goods shall pass to the Purchaser once the Goods have reached the Named Place of Delivery as defined in the Contract.